Contact

 Cuisine handed down from generation to generation - Maison Troisgros

 Freshly named Gault&Millau's Chef of the Year 2026, 39-year-old César Troisgros brilliantly continues the story of a dynasty that has been shaping French gastronomy for nearly a century.
 At the helm of Le Bois sans feuilles, in Ouches, the chef embodies the fourth generation of the Troisgros family, creating a vibrant cuisine based on acidity, spiciness, toast and smokiness - a signature that is unmistakably Troisgros.
 Leaving their historic Roanne address behind, the family has moved their pots and pans to a superb Italian-style villa bordered by orchards and a pond.
-In addition to the gourmet restaurant, the estate boasts a number of beautiful rooms, divided between the Manoir and the Maison des Kakis.
+In addition to the gourmet restaurant, the estate is home to a number of beautiful rooms, divided between the Manoir and the Maison des Kakis.
 For tribes, the hacienda-style Farmhouse offers mezzanine rooms designed as cabins.

 félix Ledru